 Will I still get paid if my work closes?

-To help protect jobs, the Government is providing grants to businesses so they can pay their PAYE workers 80% of their salaries up to a limit of £2,500 a month for a certain period of time.
+To help protect jobs, the Government is providing grants to businesses so they can pay their PAYE workers a percentage of their salaries for a certain period of time.
 This Coronavirus Job Retention Scheme has been designed to encourage employers to retain staff at this challenging time.

 Visit the UK Government website for full details on the scheme.

 I’m self-employed, what support is available for me?

 If you’re self-employed, you might be able to apply for a grant through the Coronavirus Self-Employment Income Support Scheme for a certain period of time.